Hinduism and abortion: Amount of suffering

-If the mother's life is at risk, Hinduism permits abortion.
+A BBC Religions article from 2009 cites Lipner's "Hindu Ethics: Purity, Abortion, and Euthanasia" (1989) and states that if the mother's life is at risk, Hinduism permits abortion.
 The general value system of Hinduism teaches that the correct course of action in any given situation is the one that causes the least harm to those involved.
 Thus in the case where the mother's life is at risk, abortion is considered acceptable.
+The BBC article also states that the guiding principle of least harm includes least harm to "mother and father, the foetus and society".
+Whether maternal choice falls within the scope of least harm to mother, society, and duty can only be interpreted within an individual's context.

-Popular Misinterpretations
+Popular misinterpretations

 Several sources use the following quotes from Hindu texts regarding the morality of abortion:

 Bhagavad Gita, 2.13 "Just as the embodied soul continuously passes from childhood to youth to old age, similarly, at the time of death, the soul passes into another body.
 The wise are not deluded by this."

 This quote from the Bhagavad Gita describes the process of reincarnation, without any particular judgement on the act of abortion.

 Bhagavata Purana, 6.16.14 "Queen Kṛtyadyuti’s co-wives, who had poisoned the child, were very much ashamed, and they lost all their bodily luster.
 While lamenting, O King, they remembered the instructions of Aṅgirā and gave up their ambition to bear children.
 Following the directions of the brāhmaṇas, they went to the bank of the Yamunā, where they bathed and atoned for their sinful activities."

 This quote is taken from a story regarding Citraketu, the King of Śūrasena.
-He had bore no male children until meeting the great sage Aṅgirā who blessed the King's first wife, Kṛtadyuti, that she then gave birth to a son.
-However, her co-wives were envious and committed infanticide - thus, this parable concerns the act of infanticide rather than abortion.
+He had borne no male children until meeting the great sage Aṅgirā who blessed the King's first wife, Kṛtadyuti, that she then gave birth to a son.
+However, her co-wives were envious and committed infanticide – thus, this parable concerns the act of infanticide motivated by jealousy rather than the general act of abortion.
 Infanticide also features in several Hindu epics such as within the Mahabharata in the story of Ganga and Shantanu.